Skip to content

 provider str The provider to use for the prompt Required

-response_format Optional[Any] Specifies the response format for structured outputs.
+output_type Optional[Any] Specifies the output type for structured outputs.
 Supports Pydantic BaseModel classes and the PotatoHead Score class.
 The format will be parsed into a JSON schema for the LLM API.
 None

 One of the benefits of using the Prompt class is that is allows you to parameterize your messages and bind them at runtime.
 This is useful for creating dynamic prompts that can change based on user input or other factors.